MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/creating-itinerary-subscribers.md

 manager: "anneta"
 ---
 # Creating Itinerary Subscribers
-[!INCLUDE[prague](../includes/prague-md.md)] automatically publishes messages arriving through a receive pipeline to the Message Box database; this makes the messages ready for pick-up by the relevant subscriber.
+BizTalk Server automatically publishes messages arriving through a receive pipeline to the Message Box database; this makes the messages ready for pick-up by the relevant subscriber.
 This decoupled approach is the preferred way to develop BizTalk solutions because it provides maximum flexibility, scales well, and uses the publish-subscribe mechanism.

  There are two ways to create an itinerary service subscriber: